We Are Puppeteers logo

 What do six fish and an octopus have in common?

-They all want to remove the plastic trash island from their ocean.
+In Fishy Tales, they all want to remove the plastic trash island from their ocean.
 We all need your help and ideas to solve this problem.
 People, fish, octopuses and all life forms need clean water to live.

 Fishy Tales book cover